-Yoon-Young Hur is an architect and ceramist based in Seoul and New York, whose work is recognized by her experiments on materiality, form, and site-specificity.
+Yoon-Young Hur is an architect and ceramist based in Seoul and New York, whose work is recognized for her experiments on materiality, form, and site-specificity.
 Her Stratum series is a collection of ceramics focused on the exploration of specific concepts such as delicacy and vulnerability, related to the process of working with ceramics and their transitional stages.

 Yoon-Young Hur: The ‘Stratum’ series began when I first started to work with paper clay.
-The material spoke of qualities like layers and stratification which are both about earth and metaphors of life.
+The material spoke of qualities like layers and stratification which are both about earth and metaphors for life.
 I perceive our lives as an accumulation of multiple layers and directions with stability and disruptions.

 I try to celebrate the imperfection and asymmetrical qualities of physical and hand-built work.Yoon-Young Hur